 You see, the University of Texas uses affirmative action policies to ensure a diverse student body.
 And because there are spaces reserved for students of color, Fisher feels that she was denied a fair chance at admission.

 Mind you, three-quarters of the Texas students accepted by UT are from the “Top Ten” program, which guarantees admission to the state’s highest performing students.
-According to the New York Times, students of color are well represented in this pool as well, with no special consideration given.
+According to the New York Times, students of color are well represented in this pool—with no special consideration given to ethnicity.
 Fisher missed the cutoff for the program, which means that she was to be considered for the remaining 25% of available seats.
-That group is selected by a number of factors, including race.
+That group is selected using a number of qualifying factors, including race.

 The notion that ‘if there was no affirmative action, I would have gotten that scholarship/seat/job’ is an oft-repeated one by Whites who refuse to acknowledge their membership in a privileged group.
 I doubt someone like Fisher would understand how her background made it easier for her to be a competitive college candidate in the first place.
 I don’t expect her to be aware of studies that have proven that without affirmative action programs, people of color do not get a fair shot at colleges and careers due to inherent cultural biases (conscious and subconscious) of admissions officers and hiring managers.
 It seems doubtful that she’s ever done any substantial study of affirmative action beyond finding language to challenge its Constitutional protection.